manycoding/wine-deep-learning/README.md

 As a first step to creating my sommelier model was gathering some data.
 I started by scraping ~150k wine reviews from [WineEnthusiast](http://www.winemag.com/?s=&drink_type=wine).

-The data consists of 10 fields:
+The data consists of these fields:

 - *Points*: the number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for wines that score >=80)
 - *Title*: the title of the wine review, which often contains the vintage if you're interested in extracting that feature